cys9772/election-blog4/content/post/2024-09-22-blog-post-3-polling/index.md

 ## F-statistic: 23.86 on 1 and 12 DF,  p-value: 0.0003756
 ```

 There are a few critical results to note about the model above.
 First, the coefficient for **nov_poll (0.7856)** means that for each 1-point increase in November polling support, the predicted vote share increases by 0.79.
 Moreover, the **p-value is extremely small (0.000376)**, indicating that the **nov_poll** variable is a statistically significant predictor of pv2p.
-What's more impressive is the multiple R-squared value of **0.66554** (closer to 1 is better), showing us that the model provides **reasonably good fit and reliability**.
+What's more impressive is the multiple R-squared value of **0.66554** (closer to 1 is better), showing us that the model provides **a reasonably good fit and reliability**.
 In the context of the 2020 election results, we can see that polling support in November was a strong indicator of electoral success.
-Due to it's proximity to election day, November polls can **capture the most recent public opinion**, particularly since voters will have likely made up their minds by now.
-As we've seen before, major campaign events have great influences on voter support and approval, and as the election nears, there are simply less of these so opinions are less volatile.
+Due to its proximity to election day, November polls can **capture the most recent public opinion**, particularly since voters will have likely made up their minds by now.
+As we've seen before, major campaign events have great influences on voter support and approval, and as the election nears, there are simply fewer of these so opinions are less volatile.

 Instead of focusing solely on the democratic party, let's widen our scope to all parties in the dataset in the following model: